ruslanlesko/digestwave/scraper/README.md

 This will build a Docker image for scraper and run it with Kafka

+## Running Kafka and Readability dockerized

+`docker-compose -f .\docker-compose-deps.yml up -d`

+This will run Kafka (with Zookeeper) on port 9092 and Readability on port 3009.
+Useful for local debugging.

 ## Environemnt varialbes

 Scraper has default values for its configuration.
 However, you may want to substitute some parameters for your specific